usharesoft/appcenter-docs/apis/en/source/pages/machineimage/overview.rst

 	* :ref:`machineImage-getAll`: Returns all of the machine images of an appliance
 	* :ref:`machineImage-publish`: Request to publish (register) a generated machine image to a target cloud environment
 	* :ref:`machineImage-regenerate`: Request to re-generate a machine image from a previous generation request
+	* :ref:`pxeBootScript-download`: Returns a pxe script listing all the images accessible to a given user
 	* :ref:`scanPublishedImage-deploy`: Deploy a new machine from an image published to a target environment